 I hope you are going to listen to my advice and stay at least a couple of nights along the Sea to Sky highway.
 To save you time researching for accommodation I’ve compiled my recommendations below to make your planning easier.

 Bear in mind that if you are traveling in high season July – August I would highly recommend booking your accommodation as far ahead as possible.

 Accommodation options in Whistler

-Useful resources for planning road trip along the Sea to Sky highway
+Useful travel resources for your Sea to Sky highway road trip

-Below are some links that will become useful in planning your road trip, which I have mentioned before:
+Below are some links that will become useful in planning your road trip along the Sea to Sky highway, which I have mentioned before:

-Booking.com – my go to website for booking accommodation.
+- Booking.com – my go-to website for booking accommodation

-BC Parks Website - up to date information about
+- BC Parks Website – up-to-date information about

-campsites, trails & any wildlife warnings
+- campsites, trails & any wildlife warnings

-Wikicamps app – it will help to navigate you to your campsite, popular visitor spots, public washrooms etc.
+- Wikicamps app – it will help to navigate you to your campsite, popular visitor spots, public washrooms, etc.